heremaps/gluecodium/docs/lime_idl.md

 This will fetch Genium 4.9 and generate the LimeIDL files in `/tmp/generated`.
 It also runs a newer release of Genium to improve the formatting and apply some simplification of the LimeIDL files.
+Please note that the input path should point to a "complete" set of Franca files (i.e. no file in the input set should import a file from outside of the set).

 With checked out Genium repository on version 4.9 it would be